Opoku Ware I: Infrastructure

 L.F.
 Rømer records in 1760 that the King enlisted the services of four Dutch-men during his reign, to construct a distillery in Kumasi.
 According to historians Fage and Latorre, this attempt was unsuccessful.
+Danish agent Nog, visited Opoku Ware's court near the mid 18th century and he noted the Asantehene's support for craft industry.
 Opoku Ware introduced the thread of imported but unraveled woolen and silken textiles into the local cotton cloths.
-Danish agent Nog, visited Opoku Ware's court near the mid 18th century and observed this cloth factory set up by the King.
+Nog observed this cloth factory set up by the King.